askeladdk/fastcdc/README.md

 n, err := fastcdc.CopyBuffer(w, r, make([]byte, 128 << 10))
 ```

 Unlike other implementations it is not possible to tweak the parameters.
 This is not needed because there is a sweet spot of practical chunk sizes that enables efficient deduplication: Too small reduces performance due to overhead and too high reduces deduplication due to overly coarse chunks.
-Hence, chunks are sized between 2KB and 64KB with an average of 8KB.
+Hence, chunks are sized between 2KB and 64KB with an average of about 10KB (2KB + 8KB).
 The final chunk can be smaller than 2KB.
+Normalized chunking as described in the paper is not implemented because it does not appear to improve deduplication.

 Read the rest of the [documentation on pkg.go.dev](https://godoc.org/github.com/askeladdk/fastcdc).
 It's easy-peasy!